hoan3504/macOS-Simple-KVM/extras/Readme.md

 from G Somlo impulsion.

-      In particular I shall take definitely a non conformist way to this learning ,for example I shall not only explain what I understand from the foxlet's repo ,by giving unusual example of using it ,but also I shall emphasize on examples of how one can do things differently from what everybody sees when googling around ....and of course even beyond kvm virtual mac .
+      In particular I shall take definitely a non conformist way to this learning ,for example I shall not only explain what I understand from the foxletfox's repo ,by giving unusual example of using it ,but also I shall emphasize on examples of how one can do things differently from what everybody sees when googling around ....and of course even beyond kvm virtual mac .